 9. How Long Will It Take to Process My Application?

 Depending on your lender, it can take anywhere from a couple of weeks to a couple of months for your application to be processed and approved.
 In addition to asking how long it will take to process your mortgage application, you might also want to ask whether there are any factors that might delay approval of your loan.
 As a general rule, it’s a bad idea to change jobs or anything else to do with your employment or finances while your application is being processed.
-After all, if you’ve given your lender documentation in regards to a certain employer and certain income level, and these details change during your application – you’ll most likely have to submit new documentation and wait for the lender to get around to looking at it.
+After all, if you’ve given your lender documentation in regards to a certain employer and certain income level, and these details change during your application – you’ll most likely have to submit new documentation and wait for the lender to process.